 What grades do you serve?

-Our network includes three middle schools which serve grades 6 – 8 (Launch, MS 839, and MAELS), four high schools which serve grades 9 – 12 (The James Baldwin School, Leaders, Kurt Hahn, and Gaynor McCown), four schools that serve grades 6 – 12 (Brooklyn Collaborative, Channel View, West End Secondary, and MELS), and one school that serves PreK – 12 (WHEELS).
+Our network includes three middle schools which serve grades 6 – 8 (Launch, MS 839, and MAELS), five high schools which serve grades 9 – 12 (The James Baldwin School, Leaders, Kurt Hahn, Community School for Social Justice, and Gaynor McCown), four schools that serve grades 6 – 12 (Brooklyn Collaborative, Channel View, West End Secondary, and MELS), and one school that serves PreK – 12 (WHEELS).

 What is Restorative Justice?